-Don’t worry, this article doesn’t bring up aliens and raisins again.
-It's about ways to build mindfulness around food into your everyday life.
+Part 3 is about finding ways to build mindfulness around food into your everyday life.

-Focus intently on the first two bites of a meal, no matter where you are.
+Suggestion 1: Focus intently on the first two bites of a meal, no matter where you are.
 This is also a great way to simply bring mindfulness into your busy everyday life.
-So even when you go out to eat or are grabbing lunch in the cafeteria or breakroom, take a moment to concentrate on your breathing, consciously inhaling and exhaling once or twice.
+Even if you are out to eat or are grabbing lunch in the cafeteria or breakroom, take a moment to concentrate on your breathing, consciously inhaling and exhaling once or twice.

-Start small!
-Eat mindfully just one meal a day.
+Suggestion 3: Start small!
+Begin to focus on eating mindfully at just one meal a day.
 If possible, decide which one in advance.
-Bonus points if you choose a meal where you’ll have a pleasant atmosphere without distractions such as music, television or too much hustle and bustle in the area.
+Bonus points if you choose a meal where you’ll have a pleasant atmosphere without distractions such as music or technology.
 Take your time and pay attention to taste, smell, consistency, temperature, the aroma of the food.
-In the beginning, eat as quietly as possible to increase your concentration and perception.
 It sounds like a lot, but doing this probably won’t take more than 15 to 20 minutes.

 Mindfulness & nutrition diary

 Another tip is to keep a mindfulness & nutrition diary for a little while.
+You can track this information in the notes section of your mySugr app!
 For example, these questions can give you a great place to start.

 These are just a few thoughts and ideas to help you put everything we’ve talked about into practice.
 With that, be proud of your new approach to eating mindfully and above all, enjoy the food!